 The country spreads across 603,549 km2 with a population of 43.4 million people and a capital city Kyiv.

 The Ukrainian renewable energy sector is rapidly developing, with a significant amount of RES added each year.
 It exploded in 2019 with 4,669 MW of renewable energy added to the grid.
 Since this time, the amount of energy produced by green means of production steadily increases.
-As of 2021, the installed capacities of RES in Ukraine are 6,332 MW from solar power, 6,318 MW from hydropower, 931 MW from solar PV installed by households, and 1,676 MW from wind power.
+As of the beginning of 2022, the installed capacities of RES in Ukraine are 7,586 MW from solar power (including residential), 6,318 MW from hydropower (including small hydro), 1,672 MW from wind power and 275.9 MW from biogas power plants.
 Without hydropower, the share of the rest of RES installed capacities accounts for 16% of the country’s installed capacity of the Integrated Power System (IPS) of Ukraine.
-The share of generation is, however, significantly lower with only 9%.
+The share of generation is, however, is 14.3%, excluding large hydropower.